BYU professor named defendant in defamation lawsuit, says suit has implications for future of Utah Lake - The Daily Universe

-BYU professor Benjamin Abbott has been named in a lawsuit alleging him of making defamatory statements while engaged in an effort to stop the development of Utah Lake.
+BYU professor Benjamin Abbott has been named in a lawsuit alleging he made defamatory statements while engaged in an effort to stop the development of Utah Lake.

 The suit, filed by Lake Restoration Solutions on Jan.
 10, states that in his criticism of the Utah Lake Restoration Project, Abbott knowingly made false claims to sway public opinion.

-Note: Editor’s note: This story has been updated with some clarifications and corrections.